 The group's alumni have worked throughout the world.
 The nurse behind the school's cap and pin is recognized as one of the best.
 Saint Marys alumni have served the United States in the military, beginning with World War I through Desert Storm.

 During World War II, the school's service flag represented 249 graduates as part of the military.
-Alumni were proud to be part of the Cadet Corp and the school admitted the most Japanese-American students to the Cadet Corp program than any other school in the United States.
+Alumni were proud to be part of the Cadet Nurse Corps, and the school admitted the most Japanese-American students to the Cadet Nurse Corps program than any other school in the United States.

 Sister Joseph Endowment Fund